 Day 7 – Carbonate Canyon to Las Vegas

 Day seven is spent ascending back out of the Canyon.
 Once you reach the top the feeling of achievement will be amazing and this is an experience you will never forget.
-You as well as everyone else will have huge smiles on your faces, as you sit around the campsite fire looking back over an amazing trek!
+You as well as everyone else will have huge smiles on your faces, as you sit around the campsite fire looking back over a truely amazing trek.

 Day 8 – White water rafting